-In compliance with Section 33.005 of the Texas Government Code, the chart on Table 2 provides a breakdown of the dispositions of the 1,661 cases closed during fiscal year 2018, including the number of cases dismissed following preliminary investigation with a determination that the allegation was frivolous or unfounded, or because the facts alleged did not constitute judicial misconduct or the evidence did not support the allegation of judicial misconduct.
-Table 3 shows, in order of prevalence, the types of allegations or canon violations that resulted in disciplinary action during fiscal year 2018.
+In compliance with Section 33.005 of the Texas Government Code, the chart on Table 2 provides a breakdown of the dispositions of the 1,694 cases closed during fiscal year 2019, including the number of cases dismissed following preliminary investigation with a determination that the allegation was frivolous or unfounded, or because the facts alleged did not constitute judicial misconduct or the evidence did not support the allegation of judicial misconduct.
+Table 3 shows, in order of prevalence, the types of allegations or canon violations that resulted in disciplinary action during fiscal year 2019.

-In fiscal year 2018, the Commission addressed a record number of appeals to its sanctions through the Special Court of Review process set forth in Section 33.034 of the Texas Government Code.
-In all, seven judges invoked their statutory right to have a three judge panel engage in a de novo review of the Commission's respective sanctions.
-Of the seven Special Courts of Review requested during fiscal year 2018, four were dismissed before the final hearings were held (thereby reinstating the Commission's respective sanctions).
-Of the three Special Court of Review proceedings that went to final hearing:
+In fiscal year 2019, the Commission addressed three appeals of its sanctions through the Special Court of Review process set forth in Section 33.034 of the Texas Government Code.
+In all, three judges invoked their statutory right to have a three judge panel engage in a de novo review of the Commission's sanctions.
+Of the three Special Courts of Review requested during fiscal year 2019, one was withdrawn before the final hearings were held (thereby reinstating the Commission's respective sanctions).
+Of the two Special Court of Review proceedings that went to final hearing: